 If you’ve ever seen a bodybuilder or fitness model and wondered “how are they so lean?”, 9 out of 10 times the answer is simple:

-When it comes to fat burning drugs, Clenbuterol is the undisputed king.
+And when it comes to fat burning drugs, Clenbuterol is the undisputed king.

 Although originally developed for reasons that have nothing to do with physical fitness, it didn’t take long for bodybuilders and athletes to figure out the physique-transforming potential of Clen.